wang-xulong/SPOT/README.md

-# Revisiting Catastrophic Forgetting in Continual Learning via Functional Similarity
+# SPOT: An Efficient Training-Free Task Similarity Quantification Method for Continual Learning

 This work is under review.